Studying at Oamk

 - Mr Kari Heiskari (Energy Technology and Building Services)

 - Mr Pekka Kilpinen (Civil Engineering, Construction Architecture)

 - Ms Hanna Laurell (Natural Resources - Agriculture and Rural Industries)

 Traineeships may follow a different process and involve persons with different roles, see the section on "Traineeships" > Useful links > Roles, Responsibilities and Process

-- Erasmus+ students and trainees, please obtain the Erasmus+ learning agreement for studies or for traineeships on the template of your home university.
+- Erasmus+ students and trainees from European partner universities, please obtain the Erasmus+ learning agreement for studies or for traineeships on the template of your home university.
 If you are using Online Learning Agreements (OLA), please read beforehand and follow Oamk's guidelines for OLAs for studies or OLA for traineeships (to be published).

 - Students and trainees of bilateral agreements and free movers, please use Oamk’s template of the learning agreement for studies.

 Learning agreement (before the mobility)

 Please make sure that your learning agreement has been approved by all relevant parties before you come to pursue studies or a traineeship at Oamk.